Posts Tagged Master’s Degrees

 Posted April 21st, 2014 by & filed under Art Therapy/Counseling at SWC, Featured.

 "Fireflies" Chulee (Eve) Choowong-In "Me"Art is unlimited possibilities and discoveries that can be shared.
 My art process is an internal dialogue that dances onto the surface of my media.
 Born in Thailand, I grew up in the rural area known as Chainat.
 At age 12, I came to the United States and lived in Marshfield, WI.
 I…

 Posted April 14th, 2014 by & filed under Top News, Art Therapy/Counseling at SWC, Featured.

 I'll start with an ending.
 Last quarter's Art Therapy Techniques class ended with each member of the group creating an altar of the art that was made during the quarter.
 We made Mandala's every class, masks, body tracings, finger painting, inner guides and characters, and containers to name a few.
 In this class I made…

 In Thailand, north of Chiang Mai, I worked individually with workshop participants in front of a group.
-It was a 2 day Introduction to Nonviolent Communication.
-I spent much of the winter of ‘10 -’11 in Thailand and gave 3 workshops there…
+It was a 2-day Introduction to Nonviolent Communication.
+I spent much of the winter of ‘10 -’11 in Thailand and gave 3 workshops there and…

 Posted January 23rd, 2014 by & filed under Top News, Art Therapy/Counseling at SWC.